Elliott sends letter to Evergy pushing for improved performance or merger

-BOSTON, Jan 21 (Reuters) - Elliott Management sent a letter to Evergy Inc on Tuesday urging the utility to improve its performance or consider a merger, moves the hedge fund said could create as much as $5 billion in value.
+BOSTON (Reuters) - Elliott Management sent a letter to Evergy Inc (EVRG.N) on Tuesday urging the utility to improve its performance or consider a merger, moves the hedge fund said could create as much as $5 billion in value.

 Elliott, which has an economic interest of 11.3 million shares, made its letter public after having held private discussions with management for three months.